jersou/clite-parser/README.md

 an output data **without** a defined model.
 You need to learn their API to define the interface you want.

-**cli-from follows a different approach: it takes the desired model and fills it according to the command line**.
+**clinfer follows a different approach: it takes the desired model and fills it according to the command line**.
 If you want to type the parsing output, you don't need to do anything else.
 No duplicate writing for the CLI config and the parsing output model/type.